What do pregnant women need to know about the virus?

 Consult with your health care provider to determine possible next steps, which may include tests for the virus and close monitoring of both you and your unborn baby.
-The CDC advises considering testing at least once per trimester.
+The CDC advises considering testing at least once per trimester for women with ongoing possible exposure to Zika.
 The Texas Department of State Health Services recommends testing for all pregnant women living in six Texas counties: Cameron, Hidalgo, Starr, Webb, Willacy and Zapata.

 I’m not pregnant, but planning to go to an affected area.
 Is that okay?